Mapping the Evidence on Resilience and Food Security

 Overview

-RFS has three offices and four technical centres that deliver strategic, programmatic, and analytical assistance to inclusively address and build resilience capacity in low and low-middle income countries.
+RFS offices and technical centres deliver strategic, programmatic, and analytical assistance to inclusively address and build resilience capacity in low- and middle-income countries.
 3ie is working in collaboration with key technical partners to improve the quality of evidence underpinning RFS’s technical approaches and its work in four areas that include agriculture-led growth, resilience, nutrition and water security, sanitation, and hygiene.

 Mapping the evidence

-We will systematically identify, analyze and map the existing evidence base for potential gaps, highlight existing evidence to determine the effectiveness of interventions in each of these areas, and incorporate new evidence.
-The evidence gap maps (EGMs) will help understand where rigorous research exists, the underlying studies, and where more research is needed.
+We are systematically identifying, analyzing and mapping the existing evidence base for potential gaps, and highlighting existing evidence to determine the effectiveness of interventions in each of these areas, and incorporate new evidence.
+The EGMs will help understand where rigorous research exists, the underlying studies, and where more research is needed.
 We are also exploring and leveraging advances in machine learning methods to synthesize evidence.

-For the ag-led growth, nutrition and resilience EGMs, the technical approaches will be translated into a matrix of interventions and outcomes.
-Studies will be mapped onto the matrix framework to provide an overview of the evidence base and underscore the major primary and synthesis evidence gaps in the literature.
+For the ag-led growth and nutrition EGMs, the technical approaches have been translated into a matrix of interventions and outcomes.
+Studies are mapped onto the matrix framework to provide an overview of the evidence base and underscore the major primary and synthesis evidence gaps in the literature.

 Disclaimer: This project is made possible by the generous support of the American people through the United States Agency for International Development (USAID).
 The contents are the responsibility of 3ie and do not necessarily reflect the views of USAID or the United States Government.